Chingwonding/RoverBot/IterationOne.md

 * **Goal:** Just trying to make it move

 ### Results
-* Successfully allowed the robot to move
+* Got the robot to move
-* Identified the need for a more rigid chassis
+* Need for stiffer chassis
 * Robot stuck by the length of the wire since it required a connection to the battery source (my computer)